JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ##### _b. if-else_

-When you want to execute codes either for true or false case then `if-else` can be used. `if-else` executes the code inside of the `if` block if the condition is true otherwise, it executes the code inside of the `else` block.
+When you want to execute codes either for true or false cases then `if-else` can be used. `if-else` executes the code inside of the `if` block if the condition is true otherwise, it executes the code inside of the `else` block.
 The syntax of `if-else` is as follows.

 ```go
 if condition {